University of Central Florida: Notable faculty

-The faculty at UCF includes a number of notable and prestigious members, including two former United States ambassadors (Harriet Elam-Thomas and Ulric Haynes), a former United States congressman (Louis Frey Jr.), a former vice president of Walt Disney Creative Entertainment (Ron Logan), and a former Davis Cup tennis player (Kareem Al Allaf), to name a few.
-Other faculty include winners of the Pulitzer Prize and Janet Heidinger Kafka Prize, the developer of the Flesch–Kincaid readability tests, and the authors of the Mathematical Circles and Political Analysis series.
-As a result of the work of professors and the Florida Space Institute, UCF will become the first Florida university to lead a NASA mission.
+The faculty at UCF includes former United States ambassadors (Harriet Elam-Thomas and Ulric Haynes), former United States congressman (Louis Frey Jr.), former vice president of Walt Disney Creative Entertainment (Ron Logan), and a former Davis Cup tennis player (Kareem Al Allaf).
+Other faculty members have received the Pulitzer Prize and the Janet Heidinger Kafka Prize, develop the Flesch–Kincaid readability tests, and authored works in the Mathematical Circles and Political Analysis series.
+Faculty members affiliated with the Florida Space Institute have also participated in NASA missions, including the Global-scale Observations of the Limb and Disk (GOLD) mission, which made UCF the first university in Florida to lead a NASA mission.